OoriData/Discord-AI-Agent/README.md

 ## PGVector chat history

-To enable persistent chat history storage using a PostgreSQL database with the PGVector extension, Ensure you have a running PostgreSQL database server with the [pgvector extension](https://github.com/pgvector/pgvector) available, then set up the environment variables.
-See below for nots on DB setup.
+To enable persistent chat history storage using a PostgreSQL database with the PGVector extension, Ensure you have a running PostgreSQL database server with the [pgvector extension](https://github.com/pgvector/pgvector) available, then set up the environment variables accordingly.
+See below for notes on DB setup.

 ### Additional Python dependencies: